 Custom made mouthguards; they are molded to fit your teeth.
 Once the dentist gets the impression of your dental formula, he sends it to the lab where a custom mouthguard is made specifically for you.
 They may be expensive than the boil and bite mouthguards but these models will give you the best oral protection.
 Furthermore, you will have the space to breathe and speak with your coach or trainer.

 Boil and bite mouthguards; made from a thermoplastic that becomes soft upon heating.
 The soft plastic is then placed over the teeth and then pressed to fit.
 Upon cooling, the plastic hardens enabling the mouthguard to stick to the teeth.
-They may not be as effective as the custom made but they are pocket-friendly selling for as low as $20.
+They may not be as effective as the custom-made but they are pocket-friendly selling for as low as $20.
+Find out how long to boil your mouthguard for here.

 Why do boxers prefer boil and bite over custom-made mouthguards?

-Despite boil and bite mouthguards being a little bit uncomfortable on teeth and jaws, it is ironical that even the most experienced boxers still prefer them to the custom-made brands.
+Despite boil and bite mouthguards being a little bit uncomfortable on teeth and jaws, it is ironic that even the most experienced boxers still prefer them to the custom-made brands.

 One obvious reason is the price.
 Boil and bite mouthguards are relatively cheap going for as little as $20.
 On the other hand, custom made brands can be expensive as they involve a lot of work.
 You have to visit your dentist first so that he can get your dental impression.
 This dental impression is later sent to the laboratory where a custom-made mouthguard is made purposely for you.